Computer Systems Performance

 In this class, students will learn how to design and conduct performance experiments and how to troubleshoot existing complex data systems.

-Formal prerequisitesStudents should have taken introductory courses on database systems, operating systems, and C or C++ programming.
+Formal prerequisitesStudents should have taken introductory courses on database systems and operating systems, and should be familiar with C or C++ and Java programming.

 Intended learning outcomes